arxignis/moat/README.md

 - **Geolocation filtering** - Block or allow traffic based on geographic location
 - **Threat context** - Rich context about detected threats
 - **Caching** - Redis-backed caching for improved performance
+- **Dynamic access rules** - Automatic updates of access rules (allow/block lists) from Arxignis API
+- **JA4/JA4L fingerprinting** - TLS client fingerprinting with JA4, JA4 raw, and JA4L support

+### Dynamic Access Rules

+Kernel-level IP filtering with automatic updates:

+- **Allow/Block lists** - Configure IP addresses, ASNs, and countries for allow/block rules
+- **Automatic updates** - Rules are fetched from Arxignis API and updated periodically
+- **BPF map integration** - Rules are enforced at kernel level via XDP for maximum performance
+- **IPv4 and IPv6 support** - Both IP versions are supported with separate rule sets
-- **JA4+** - SSL and TCP fingerpriting
+- **Recently banned tracking** - Track recently banned IPs for UDP, ICMP, and TCP FIN/RST packets
+- **Zero downtime updates** - Rules are updated without interrupting traffic

+### Wirefilter Expression Engine

+Advanced request filtering with powerful expression language:

+- **Flexible expressions** - Use wirefilter expressions for complex filtering rules
+- **HTTP field matching** - Filter based on request method, path, headers, and more
+- **Content scanning triggers** - Define when to scan content based on request characteristics
+- **WAF integration** - Wirefilter expressions are fetched from Arxignis API for centralized management
+- **Action support** - Configure actions (allow, block, challenge) based on expression matches

-#### ⚠️ Degraded Features When Access Logs Disabled
+### ⚠️ Degraded Features When Access Logs Disabled

-When access log sending is disabled (`--arxignis-log-sending-enabled=false`), the following features are degraded:
+When access log sending is disabled (`AX_ARXIGNIS_LOG_SENDING_ENABLED=false` or `--arxignis-log-sending-enabled=false`), the following features are degraded:

 - **Threat Intelligence (Degraded)** - Basic threat intelligence still works for real-time blocking, but detailed threat analysis and historical data collection is limited
 - **Anomaly Detection** - Advanced anomaly detection capabilities are not available without access log data
-- **Metrics** - Comprehensive metrics and analytics are not available without access log aggregation
+- **Metrics & Analytics** - Comprehensive metrics and analytics are not available without access log aggregation
+- **BPF Statistics** - Statistics can still be collected locally but won't be sent to Arxignis API for centralized analysis
+- **TCP Fingerprinting** - Fingerprints can still be collected locally but won't be sent to Arxignis API for behavioral analysis

 ### CAPTCHA Protection